pablodcruz/20251110-data-foundation/testing-draft.md

-# Cumulative for Python Test
+# Cumulative for the module

 <details><summary>Learning Objectives</summary>

 # Learning Objectives
 After completing this module, associates should be able to:

-- Explain why automated testing matters in software development
+- Explain why automated testing is critical in data and AI projects
-- Understand the differences between Python’s built-in `unittest` framework and the third-party `pytest` framework
+- Describe the roles of Python’s built-in `unittest` framework and the third-party `pytest` framework
-- Write basic test cases using `unittest.TestCase`
+- Write basic unit tests for metrics, preprocessing functions, and ETL steps
-- Write pytest-style test functions using simple `assert` statements
+- Use `unittest.TestCase` and assertion methods to structure tests
-- Run test suites using the Python CLI and the pytest CLI
+- Use pytest features such as simple `assert` statements, fixtures, and parametrized tests
-- Organize tests into files and folders that each framework can automatically discover
+- Organize tests into a `tests/` folder so they can be discovered and run from the command line
-- Use fixtures in pytest and setup/teardown methods in unittest
+- Run test suites with `python -m unittest` and with `pytest`

 </details>